23 Memorable Indian TV Ads Campaigns from 90s – Famous Advertisements in India

 Amul is one of the most popular Indian brands famous for its multiple marketing campaigns.
 From old TV ads to recent social media marketing campaigns, Amul has notched the perfection.

-Apart from this classic example, Amul has also created a buzz recently on their social media handles through multiple attractive posts and ad campaigns.
+Apart from this classic example, Amul has also created a buzz recently on its social media handles through multiple attractive posts and ad campaigns.

 Video Source: Surf Excel